lumian2015/lockFreeProgramming/aba-problem.md

 Here, it is the version of spin-lock for the same purpose.

 ```
-//just the pseudo-code, you could see "C11 features in concurrency" for a specified example
+//just the pseudo-code, you could see "C11 features in concurrency" for a specific example
 while(!atomic_compare_exchange_weak(lock, unlock_val, lock_val));
 *addr = *addr + 1;
 *lock = unlock_val;